 Best party board games

-The store may be long gone, but Blockbuster: The Game is still alive and kicking.
-In fact, it's one of the best party board games we've ever played.
-Easy to learn but endlessly repeatable, this one (and the new expansion, Blockbuster Returns) is a must-have purchase.
+The store may be long gone, but Blockbuster: The Game is keeping that legacy alive.
+In fact, it's probably the best party board game we've ever played.
+Easy to learn but endlessly replayable, this modern classic is a must-have purchase.

-Whoever won draws six cards, at which point they choose three to act out, quote, or describe.
-The remaining three are left for the loser of the last round, and they're almost certainly going to be the hardest ones.
-This allows you to be deliciously evil, and both sides will really get into it as a result.
-It's a candidate for any best board games list if you ask us.
+That's where the real fun begins.
+Whoever won the challenge draws six movie cards, at which point they choose three to act out, quote, or describe.
+The remaining three are left for the loser, and they're almost certainly going to be the hardest ones.
+This allows you to be deliciously evil, and both sides will really get into Blockbuster (and its expansion, Blockbuster Returns (opens in new tab)) as a result.
+If you ask us, it's a candidate for any best board games list.

-You can't beat classics like Mafia, and One Night Ultimate Werewolf shows that there's still plenty of gas left in this particular tank.
-A social deduction game that's essentially wink murder on a much grander scale, this version deserves a place on everyone's shelf.
+You can't beat classics like Mafia, and One Night Ultimate Werewolf proves there's still plenty of gas left in the tank.
+A social deduction game that's essentially wink murder on a grand scale, this version deserves a place on everyone's shelf - particularly if you want suggestions for Halloween board games.

 Much like other versions of Werewolf, it starts with the group being given secret roles and 'going to sleep'.
 However, there's a key difference - rather than villagers being picked off one by one over multiple in-game nights, they only have a single round to decide who the monster is.
 Meanwhile, the werewolf - if there is one, which isn't guaranteed - has to go undetected.
 Got a good poker face?
 You'll need it.

 New roles have also been added to stir the pot.
-Besides seers that are able to check one other person's card during the night, you might become a drunk who swaps player role cards at random while they 'sleep'.
-Then there's the hunter that can take one other player down with them if they're accused of being a werewolf, a tanner that wants to get caught, and more.
-They make things a whole lot more interesting, particularly if there's a lot of you around the proverbial table.
+Along with Seers that are able to check one other person's identity during the night and Drunks who swap player cards at random, you might become an Insomniac who can check their card to see if it's been tampered with.
+There's also a hunter that can take another player down with them if they're accused of being a werewolf, a tanner who wants to get caught, and - well, plenty more.
+They make things far more interesting, particularly if there's a lot of you around the proverbial (or literal) table.

-An NSFW blend of the playground Telephone game and Pictionary, Scrawl kicks off with a ridiculous prompt card that tells each player what to draw.
+A NSFW blend of Telephone and Pictionary, Scrawl kicks off with a ridiculous prompt card that tells each player what to draw.
 Perhaps that's "photocopying your balls."
 Maybe it's "putting makeup on an owl."
 Either way, your doodle is passed along to the next player... but without context.
 They've then got to write down what they think is happening, at which point their neighbour has to draw what they've written, and so on.

 As you can probably tell, things descend into pandemonium very quickly.
-The original idea becomes unrecognisable after a couple of rounds, and that usually results in something hilarious.
+The original idea becomes unrecognisable after a couple of rounds, and that usually results in something hilarious (this is definitely a board game for adults).
+The funniest response wins, but that doesn't mean Scrawl is a game about point-scoring.
+Not really.
+Instead, it thrives on simply having a laugh.

 Pinch 'n' Pass may sound simple, but that’s no bad thing.
 In fact, it’s perfect for kicking off games night.
 Want to break the ice and give everyone something to focus on?
 This is it, chief.